ADHD Time Blindness: Why Your Brain Can't Feel Time (and What to Do About It)

 A simple self-tracking practice: for two weeks, write down your time estimate for each significant task before you start, then write down the actual time when you finish.
 The ratio between estimate and actual is your personal calibration factor.
 Most ADHD adults find a consistent 2x to 3x underestimation across task types.

 For a more complete picture, a behavioral tracking tool like Make10000Hours captures how your actual computer activity maps to your intended schedule.
 It shows you when your time-boxed blocks fracture into fragmented context-switching, when hyperfocus events occur and how long they last, and when your productive hours actually fall versus where you planned them.
+Time visibility is one of the five components of a complete ADHD productivity system.
 That data makes your time blindness pattern visible in a way that introspection alone cannot.

 The goal is not to fix time blindness in the abstract.
 It is to know exactly where and when it hits you hardest, then build targeted compensations for those specific patterns.
 Start tracking at make10000hours.com.